Pancreatic Cysts & Pseudocysts

 A pancreatic cyst is a closed sac lined with epithelium and located on or in

 your pancreas.
-Pancreatic cysts contain a pool of pancreatic fluid or semisolid
+Pancreatic cysts contain fluid.

 What is a pancreatic pseudocyst?